 PROHIBITED!
-These actions are prohibited; do not perform at any time or in any situation.
-Performing a prohibited action can cause personal injury and/or equipment damage (black symbol with red circle and red slash).
+These actions should be prohibited.
+These actions should not be performed at any time or in any circumstances.
+Performing a prohibited action can cause injury to personnel and/or damage to equipment (black symbol with red circle and red slash).